sachinbarthwal/AddressAPI/README.md

 2. **Using Visual Studio**:
    Alternatively, you can run the application directly through Visual Studio.
 Open the solution file in Visual Studio, and start the application by pressing `F5` or using the "Start Debugging" option.
+- Right click on solution go to properties, startup project then select Multiple Startup projects and select start for both of both the project and ok.
 - Start the backend:
   ```
   cd ../AddressAPI